 1 Goal Name Public Service

-Goal

-Description
+Goal Description

 2 Goal Name Program Administration

-Goal

-Description
+Goal Description

 3 Goal Name Homeless Prevention

-Goal Assist the community when preparing, preventing, and responding to COVID.
-The amount of funding has not yet been
+Goal Description Assist the community when preparing, preventing, and responding to COVID.
+The amount of funding has not yet been decided, but would be using CDBG funds.

-Description decided nor has the project/projects been determined.
-We plan to request for more non-profits applications to assist the

-community due to the pandemic.